Equicord/Equimic/README.md

   When enabled it will prevent linking against nodes that don't play to the default speaker.

   The setting `workaround` is also optional and will default to an empty array.
-  When set, venmic will redirect the first node that matches all of the specified properties to itself.
+  When set, equimic will redirect the first node that matches all of the specified properties to itself.
   </blockquote>

 * (GET) `/unlink`